-The i.MX 6 PM driver maps the low-power modes to the kernel power management states as listed below:
+The i.MX 6 and i.MX 7Dual PM driver maps the low-power modes to the kernel power management states as listed below:

-- Standby-maps to STOP mode which offers significant power saving, as all blocks in the system are put into a low-power state, except for ARM core, which is still powered on, and memory is placed in self-refresh mode to retain its contents. - Mem (suspend to RAM)which maps to DORMANT mode which offers most significant power saving as all blocks in the system are put into a low-power state, except for memory, which is placed in self-refresh mode to retain its contents - System idle which maps to WAIT mode - If ARM[®] Cortex[®]-M4 processor is alive together with ARM[®] Cortex[®]-A9 processor before the kernel enters standby/mem mode, and if ARM Cortex-M4 processor is not in its low power idle mode, ARM Cortex-A9 processor triggers the SOC to enter WAIT mode instead of STOP mode to make sure that ARM Cortex-M4 processor can continue running.
+- Standby-maps to STOP mode, which offers significant power saving, as all blocks in the system are put into a low-power state, except for ARM[®] core, which is still powered on, and memory is placed in self-refresh mode to retain its contents. - Mem (suspend to RAM) maps to DORMANT mode, which offers most significant power saving, as all blocks in the system are put into a low-power state, except for memory, which is placed in self-refresh mode to retain its contents.
+If there is "fsl,enable-lpsr" defined in DTB ocrams node, mem is mapped to LPSR mode instead of DORMANT, and all the blocks in the system are put into power off state, except the LPSR, SNVS, and DRAM power domains. - System idle maps to WAIT mode. - If ARM Cortex[®]-M4 processor is alive together with ARM Cortex-A processor before the kernel enters standby/mem mode, and if ARM Cortex-M4 processor is not in its low power idle mode, ARM Cortex-A processor triggers the SOC to enter WAIT mode instead of STOP mode to make sure that ARM Cortex-M4 processor can continue running.

-The i.MX 6 PM driver performs the following steps to enter and exit low power mode:
+The i.MX 6 and i.MX 7Dual PM driver performs the following steps to enter and exit low power mode:

-- 1. Allow the Cortex-A9 platform to issue a deep sleep mode request. - 2.
-If STOP or DORMANT mode: - Program CCM CLPCR register to set low power control register. - If DORMANT mode, request switching off CPU power when pdn_req is asserted. - Request switching off embedded memory peripheral power when pdn_req is asserted. - Program GPC mask register to unmask wakeup interrupts. - 3.
+- 1. Allow the Cortex-A platform to issue a deep sleep mode request. - 2.
+If STOP or DORMANT mode: - Program i.MX 6 CCM_CLPCR or i.MX 7Dual GPC_LPCR_A7_BSC and GPC_SLPCR registers to set low-power control register. - If DORMANT mode, request switching off CPU power when pdn_req is asserted. - Request switching off embedded memory peripheral power when pdn_req is asserted. - Program GPC mask register to unmask wakeup interrupts. - 3.
 Call cpu_do_idle to execute WFI pending instructions for wait mode. - 4.
-Execute imx6_suspend in IRAM. - 5.
-If in DORMANT mode, save ARM context, change the drive strength of MMDC PADs as "low" to minimize the power leakage in DDR PADs.
+Execute imx6_suspend or imx7_suspend in IRAM. - 5.
+If in DORMANT mode, save ARM context, change the drive strength of DDR PADs as "low" to minimize the power leakage in DDR PADs.
 Execute WFI pending instructions for stop mode. - 6.
 Generate a wakeup interrupt and exit low power mode.
 If DORMANT mode, restore ARM core and DDR drive strength.

-In DORMANT mode, the i.MX 6 can assert the VSTBY signal to the PMIC and request a voltage change.
-The U-Boot or Machine Specific Layer (MSL) usually sets the standby voltage in STOP mode according to i.MX 6 data sheet.
+In DORMANT mode, the i.MX 6 and i.MX 7Dual can assert the VSTBY signal to the PMIC and request a voltage change.
+The U-Boot or Machine-Specific Layer (MSL) usually sets the standby voltage in STOP mode according to i.MX 6 and i.MX 7Dual data sheet.